 The Yamasaki Y90 Fusion Splicer incorporates a pre-programmed pull test after the fiber is fused.
 If the fiber doesn’t break, it passes the test.

 Tensile strength testing is an important technique and should be used as a standard practice.
 It will assist you in ensuring the robustness and long-term reliability of an optical fiber fusion splice.
 The default is “OFF” and should always be changed to “ON”.
 The Yamasaki Y90 tension test = 2N

 Important parts of a Fusion Splicer:-

 The Optical Core Alignment System, also known as PAS, helps in aligning the fiber optic cables at a particular gradient.
 It is set at 90 degrees once the fiber optic cables are sufficiently illuminated.
 The PAS uses video camera surveillance to recognize the core of the fibers that could be used for fusion splicing.

 The automatic alignment of the PAS fusion splicing module is installed with updated software that helps in estimation of the splicing loss.
 The PAS software keeps the loss of material and energy to a minimum.

-While the splicing is being carried out, the fibre optic cables are continuously on the move.
-The Automatic Fibre Alignment system aligns the fibre optic cables exactly at places where the splicing is to be done.
+Equally important is that while the splicing is being carried out, the fiber optic cables are continuously on the move.
+After that, the automatic fiber alignment system aligns the fiber optic cables exactly at places where the splicing is to be done.